Molly Holly: Other media

-Holly has appeared in eight WWE video games.
+Holly has appeared in 12 WWE video games.
 She made her in-game debut at WWF SmackDown!
 Just Bring It and appears in WWF Raw, WWE WrestleMania X8, WWE SmackDown!
-Shut Your Mouth, WWE Raw 2, WWE Day of Reckoning, WWE SmackDown! vs. Raw, WWE 2K20 and WWE 2K23, as well as the WWE Champions and WWE SuperCard mobile games.
+Shut Your Mouth, WWE Raw 2, WWE Day of Reckoning, WWE SmackDown! vs. Raw, WWE 2K20 as unlockable from MyRise mode in WWE 2K23, and as an unlockable in WWE 2K24, as well as the WWE Champions and WWE SuperCard mobile games.

 Personal life

 In 2002, Greenwald competed on a special edition of Fear Factor, where she was eliminated in the second round.
 She won $10,000 for Prison Fellowship Ministries.
 In August 2005, she released an autobiographical DVD entitled "Nora Greenwald: Shootin' the Shi Crap" that detailed the reasons behind her departure.
 A portion of the profits from the sale of the DVD went to the education fund of the daughter of Mike Lockwood, her onetime on-screen cousin, after his death.

 After leaving the wrestling business, Greenwald has made sporadic wrestling appearances, acts as a landlady with regards to her property holdings, invests in real estate, and performs charity work.
 On December 16, 2006, Nora went to Guatemala for several months to learn Spanish and complete missionary work.
 In addition, she took public speaking classes and earned a license in massage therapy.
 Greenwald now works for Minnesota Teen Challenge, a one-year residential drug and alcohol rehabilitation program.
 She joined the program because at least ten of her friends have died because of drug overdoses.
 Greenwald, a born again Christian, ministers to the women in the program.
 In January 2009, Greenwald participated in The Polar Bear Plunge, where she voluntarily submerged herself in freezing water to raise money for the Special Olympics Minnesota.
 She has also been a bus aide for special needs children and worked with recovering addicts at Teen Challenge.

 In July 2010, she announced her engagement to Geno Benshoof, whom she met while working as a teen counselor.
-The couple were married in the backyard of Benshoof's parents house in White Bear Lake, Minnesota on July 22, 2010.
+The couple were married in the backyard of Benshoof's parents house in White Bear Lake, Minnesota, on July 22, 2010.

-Nora was formerly the female lead coach at The Academy: School of Professional Wrestling, a training facility led by fellow WWE alumni Ken Anderson, Ariya Daivari, and current WWE producer Shawn Daivari.
+Greenwald was formerly the female lead coach at The Academy: School of Professional Wrestling, a training facility led by fellow WWE alumni Ken Anderson, current AEW wrestler Ariya Daivari, current WWE producer Shawn Daivari, and independent professional wrestler Arik Cannon.